 Ph.D., University of Pennsylvania, 2001; M.A., University of Pennsylvania, 1996; B.A., Trinity University, 1991

-At the undergraduate level: Arthuriana, British literary history, Chaucer, early English drama, fantasy fiction, and medieval literature; at the graduate level: Chaucer, early English drama, and medieval literature
+At the undergraduate level: British literary history, Chaucer, comics and graphic novels, early English drama, fantasy fiction, and global medieval literatures; at the graduate level: Chaucer, early English drama, ecocriticism, medieval literature, and theories of editing

 Medieval British literature (esp.
-Middle English literature); early English drama (up to 1642); ecocriticism; region and locality (esp.
+Middle English literature); early English drama (up to 1642); ecocriticism (esp. plants); region and locality (esp.
 Cheshire and Chester)